josiest/ion/README.rst

 Installation
 ------------

-The goal is to eventually add ion to different c++ package managers, but I'm just a mere student and I don't have the time to do that right now.
+The goal is to eventually add ion to different C++ package managers, but I'm just a mere student and I don't have the time to do that right now.
 For now you'll need to download the source code and build it with cmake, then install it in a place that other CMake projects can find it